lqnoei/Signaloid_templatefor_C/README.md

 ## Experiments
 ### the Control Unit
-To better understand the performance of Signaloid C0 processor, a simple 2-dimensional linear equation system is chosen to be the control unit:
+To better understand the performance of the algorithm, a simple 2-dimensional linear equation system is chosen to be the control unit:

 ![Output of M1](outputs/outputM1.png)